Pegasus World Cup Turf Preview, Tips, Runners & Trends

 Pegasus World Cup Turf Trainer Statistics

-There are two leading trainers in the Pegasus World Cup Turf over the last 6 renewals with both Michael J Maker and Todd Pletcher who have both won the race two times.
+There are multiple leading trainers in the Pegasus World Cup Turf over the last 7 renewals with Michael J Maker, Todd Pletcher and Chad C Brown having all won the race two times.
 Michael J Maker winners have been with Zulu Alpha (2020) and Atone (2023).
 Todd Pletcher winners have been with Colonel Liam (2021 & 2022).
+Chad C Brown's winners have been with Bricks And Mortar (2019) and Spirit Of St Louis (2025).

 TrainerR-W-PWinEW